JoryAnderson/JoryAnderson/README.md

 ### Welcome! 👋

 Thank you very much for visiting my portfolio.
 I've been working professionally as a software developer for the past few years now.
-I' first started in a QA position and moved to a System Admin/DevOps/Developer role.
+I first started in a QA position and moved to a System Admin/DevOps/Developer role.
 I've been leaning more into the DevOps side of things -  recently I helped my department move from SVN onto GitLab, pipelines and all.
 Now we are moving to Cloud and I am hoping to start Guidewire and AWS certification soon.
 Please feel free to look through my projects!

 Feel free to poke around my pinned repositories!